Information for our volunteers

 Our volunteer training sessions aim to provide volunteers with the skills and information they need to be able to complete their volunteering duties and responsibilities in a safe and efficient manner.

-All 355c Committee Executive Members, Booking Officers, Group Coordinators and new volunteers are required to attend one of these training sessions before the end of the year (unless you have attended within the last two years).
+This training is aimed at new volunteers however long-standing volunteers are welcome.
+Committee Executive Members, Booking Officers and Group Coordinators are required to attend one of these training sessions if they have not attended in the last 2 years.

 - work health and safety